 The views of the parent and child are sought.
 Parents may also make a request for Statutory Assessment.
 They will need to con tact the Parent Partnership Service at the Local Education Office to be advised of the way forward.
 If the school makes a Request for Statutory Assessment, parents can still access the Parent Partnership Services at any point in the process.
 The process is defined by a specific timescale and statutory procedures.
 All of the evidence is gathered and sent to the Local Authority Special Educational Needs Officer who in turn sends it for re view to the Special Educational Needs Panel.
 If the request is successful, then further evidence is gathered from all of the agencies who have involvement with the child.
 If the Provision Panel agrees to the need for an 'Education Health Care Plan', the Local Authority will lead on the process.
 School will prepare the necessary documentation and send it to the Local Authority.
-Statements / EHCP are subject to annual review which will include parental views about the child's progress.
+EHCP are subject to annual review which will include parental views about the child's progress.
 Further reviews can be arranged at any time if significant concerns arise.
 Children under 5 years of age are subject to six monthly reviews.
-The legal test of when a child requires an EHCP remains the same as that for a statement.
-It is expected that all pupils who have a Statement and who would have continued to have one under the current system, will be transferred to an EHCP.
-No child should lose their Statement and not have it replaced with an EHCP simply because the system is changing.